smorello87/intro-to-omeka/lessons.md

 * Metadata standards

 __Metadata__ is data about data, or information about an item.
 It includes the documentation of data architecture, properties, and methods necessary to store, retrieve, and use the data in a meaningful manner.
 For example, bibliographic metadata is the title, author, publisher, date and so on of a publication.
 Omeka encourages you to describe every item with lots of metadata, which is part of what makes it a scholarly system.
 By default, Omeka relies on Dublin Core, a metadata standard used by libraries and archives for digital items that consists of 15 basic fields that can be used to describe any digital object, no matter what it is.
-Such basic fields include Creator, Subject, Description, Date, Rights, and so on.
+Such basic fields include `Creator`, `Subject`, `Description`, `Date`, `Rights`, and so on.

 Example: http://coloredconventions.org/items/show/278